Jilin City: 2010 Jilin floods and pollution

 Jilin was one of the worst-hit regions in China by rain and landslides in the 2010 summer China floods.
 On July 28, 2010, several thousand barrels, which contained toxic chemicals including trimethylsilyl chloride and hexamethyldisiloxane, about 170 kg of a poisonous substance in each, were washed into the Songhua River by the floods from two chemical plants based in Jilin.
 There were reports that some barrels exploded on contact with water.
 By late afternoon on August 1, 6,387 barrels had been retrieved from the river.
 Officials stated that tests show the water in the river remains safe to drink.
 Three soldiers of the People's Liberation Army in Jilin drowned after working to remove the barrels and control the flooding.
 The Dahe Dam in Changshan Township was breached on July 28, spilling 4 million m3 of water, destroying five villages downstream and leaving 40 people dead or missing.
 Over 100 were dead or missing after floods devastated Jilin prefecture.
 Workers started repairing fifty-one damaged small reservoirs and fortifying riverbanks in the province after the Songhua River surged to levels twice as high as normal.

 Administrative divisions

 Tourism

-Jilin City is a popular destination for tourists to come each winter to view the magnificent rime ice (雾凇 (霧凇)) on trees along the banks of the Songhua River, (the river is the only river in the region that does not freeze in winter).
+Jilin City is a popular destination for tourists to come each winter to view the magnificent rime ice (雾凇 (霧凇)) on trees along the banks of the Songhua River, the only river in the region that does not freeze in winter.
 The rime ice is a natural phenomenon that occurs every year during January and February.
 It is a result of water vapor rising up from the warm Songhua River to meet the cold -20 °C night air, causing the crystallisation of water vapour on willows branches.